islandproblem/islandproblem/essay.md

 We'll explain that next.

-### Complexity Barriers
+### Complexity Barriers and New Islands

 The dominance of an AGI depends on its ability to capture resources.

 AGIs can also *lock in* that dominance by locking in their resources.

-They can use computational power and scientific understanding to trap critical resources within complex systems that both humans and less-optimal AGIs are unable to get through.
+They can use computational power and scientific understanding to trap critical resources within complex systems.

+There are many resources — from money, to real estate, to company secrets, to rare earth elements.

+These resources have "defensive" layers — from legal structures, to computer security, to actual physical barriers.

+But the best defenses have *many* layers.
+For example, money is protected not just by bank-level encryption, but also by laws against theft, and by FBI cybercriminal units, and by vaults if the money is physical currency.

+With these many layers, these create *complex systems* that protect resources from adversaries.

+We can call these systems **complexity barriers**.

+Humans use complexity barriers already — like "wrapping" corporate assets in complex legal structures.

+However, AI systems can *directly translate* computation into diverse complexity barriers — and for *any type* of resource, including physical resources.

+With more computation, AGIs can figure out better encryption, better defensive mechanisms, and so on.
+Likewise, adversary AGIs can figure out better offensive strategies — necessitating *even stronger* defensive systems created by *even more computation*.

+These complexity barriers become increasingly difficult to overcome as computation increases.

 This creates a feedback loop:

 <p class="important-monospace">Resources <span class="arrow">&rarr;</span> Computation <span class="arrow">&rarr;</span> Resources</p>

 With more resources, an AGI can increase its computational power — by acquiring more hardware and more energy production.
-With more computation, it can build more-complex systems to defend its existing resources — and to acquire *more* resources.
+Then, with more computation, it can build more-complex systems to defend its existing resources — and to acquire *more* resources.

-These **complexity barriers** will be increasingly impenetrable to other AGIs as computation increases.

 ::block-somewhat-important
-In this way, this complexity barrier process is like **encryption**.
+In this way, this complexity barrier process is similar to **encryption**.
 With more computation, reversing the "encryption" becomes more difficult.
-However, it can be applied to *physical resources* rather than just data.
+However, it can be applied to *physical-world resources* rather than just data.
 ::

-This possibility of "physical encryption" forces AGIs to race to acquire more computational resources than the other AGIs, which then develops into an intense competitive arms race.
+This possibility of "resource encryption" forces AGIs to race to acquire more computational resources than the other AGIs, which then develops into an intense competitive arms race.

 Even the *possibility* of this resource capture behavior creates pressure for AGIs to race to develop this capability *in the first place*.